remnrem/luna-doc/docs/vignettes/soap-pops.md

-To contextualize this result, here is a histogram of kappa values from thousands of people in the SHHS (wave 1) -- values of kappa under 0.5 are very rare, and likley indicate (major) issues with the staging.
+To contextualize this result, here is a histogram of kappa values from thousands of people in the SHHS (wave 1) -- values of kappa under 0.5 are very rare, and likely indicate (major) issues with the staging.
 Most individuals have kappas of 0.8 or greater:

 ![img](../img/soap-pops/shhs-soap.png)